About the Crisis Outreach Response and Engagement (C.O.R.E.) Program

 C.O.R.E.'s Mission Statement

 Through close collaboration and coordination, with an array of City programs and community partners, C.O.R.E. provides services to Oʻahu’s unsheltered population.
-C.O.R.E. responds to crisis calls, from or within the community, that are non-violent and do not require emergent medical assistance.
+C.O.R.E. responds to crisis calls, from within the community, that are non-violent and do not require emergent medical assistance.

 The response team includes emergency medical technicians and community health workers trained in relationship building, extending compassion, problem-solving, and crisis prevention intervention.
 C.O.R.E. is committed to supporting a diversified response system, that is adaptable to the needs of the participant, the community, and the resources of the responders.
 Once the identified crisis is addressed, C.O.R.E. will deploy a participant-centered follow-up routine that includes continual assessment of their needs and linkage to community resources when necessary.